 How often with Year 10 and Year 11 students receive careers advice?

 Mrs Frost offers careers advice on issues concerning GCSE option choices, sixth form applications, college application, traineeships, apprenticeships and employment skills.
 She is present at most parents’ evenings, open evening events and on results day.
 For students during the Autumn and Spring term, she aims to meet each student twice in Year 10 and Year 11 for a consultation.
 Some students will have more than four consultations by the end of Year 11 due to possibly selected alternative careers routes or will be helping with the completion of applications.
 Mrs Frost also consults with Mrs Rudge (Head of Learning Support) to identify the most appropriate future route for students.

 Where can I find extra careers advice?

 UCAS: This website is the central location for were applications are made and processed for higher education (University).
-Our sixth form students should be familiar with this website and be liaising with Mr Piddington and Ms Tyndale-Hardy surrounding application.
+Our sixth form students should be familiar with this website and be liaising with Mr Lampard and Mrs Stuart surrounding application.

 Not Going to Uni: This is a leading website dedicated to helping school and college leavers make informed decisions about their future by showing the opportunities that exist outside of traditional university such as apprenticeships, sponsored degrees, diplomas, gap years, distance learning and jobs.